Santa Cruz, California: Sports

+The Santa Cruz Warriors, of the NBA G League, and Santa Cruz Derby Girls, an amateur roller derby league, play at the Kaiser Permanente Arena.

 Parks and recreation

 Santa Cruz is home to several state parks and beaches, including Lighthouse Field State Beach, Natural Bridges State Beach, Santa Cruz Mission State Historic Park, Twin Lakes State Beach, and Seabright State Beach.

 Santa Cruz has three greenbelt open space properties along the city limits, including Arana Gulch, Moore Creek, and Pogonip.
 There are also five community parks and eighteen neighborhood parks.

 Pogonip Open Space is located adjacent to the University of California, Santa Cruz.
 It includes second-growth oak and redwood forest, meadows and several streams, and is crossed by several hiking trails.
 Pogonip was the name of the former country club there, which once had a golf course and polo field.

 Natural Bridges State Marine Reserve is a marine protected area off the coast at the northern edge of Santa Cruz.
 Like underwater parks, marine protected areas help conserve ocean wildlife and marine ecosystems.
 Most of the rest of the coastline of Santa Cruz lies adjacent to the Monterey Bay National Marine Sanctuary.

 The Santa Cruz Wharf is known for fishing, viewing marine mammals and other recreation.
 Local parks offer many opportunities for birding and butterfly watching, as well as outdoor sports such as skateboarding, cycling, camping, hiking, and rock climbing.
 The Santa Cruz Skatepark is open to the public 7 days a week and is free.
 In addition to its reputation in surfing and skateboarding, Santa Cruz is known for other sports such as disc ultimate and disc golf.
 The DeLaveaga Disc Golf Course designed by hall of fame and local disc sports promoter Tom Schot, hosts PDGA tournaments, including the annual Masters Cup.
 DeLaveaga was the disc golf and discathon venue for the WFDF-sanctioned World Disc Games overall event held in Santa Cruz in July 2005.